 51 Wilson Street

 The Scottish Independent Advocacy Alliance (SIAA)

 The Scottish Independent Advocacy Alliance (SIAA) promotes independent advocacy in Scotland.
-It produces a number of leaflets about different types of advocacy and has a 'find an advocate' page on its website at www.siaa.org.uk to help you find advocacy organisations in your area.
+There are leaflets about different types of advocacy and a 'find an advocate' page on the SIAA website to help you find advocacy organisations in your area.

-Steps for Stress is part of a Scottish Government campaign to provide information about stress and to offer practical advice and signposting to sources of help.
-More information about Steps for Stress can be found on the Steps for Stress website at www.stepsforstress.org.
+Steps for Stress is part of a Scottish government campaign to provide information about stress and offer practical advice and signposting to sources of help.
+You can find information about breathing and relaxation exercises for stress on the NHS inform website.